 Sick of the canned stuff and ready to make your own Cranberry Sauce this year?
 This Easy Brandy Cranberry Sauce is super simple to make while boasting complex flavors.

-Sweet and tangy with a hint of brandy and orange, this perfectly balanced cranberry sauce will tie your Holiday meal together with a vibrant zing of flavor!
+Sweet and tangy with a hint of brandy and orange, this perfectly balanced cranberry sauce will tie your meal together with a vibrant zing of flavor!
+And coupled with some of these other delicious Thanksgiving side recipes, you can make this a Holiday to remember.

 Eating seasonally is a great way to decrease your carbon footprint.